LPC-DM/LPC-DM.github.io/overview.md

 ---
 title: Overview & Projects
 ---
 <p>The LPC-DM group is based at the Fermilab <a href="http://lpc.fnal.gov/"> LHC Physics Center</a>.
-Most of its member are current or previous LPC Fellows, funded through one of the multiple LPC programs (LPC Distingushed Researcher, LPC Graduate Scholars, LPC Guest & Visitor)</p>
+Most of its members are current or previous LPC Fellows, funded through one of the multiple LPC programs (LPC Distingushed Researcher, LPC Graduate Scholars, LPC Guest & Visitor)</p>

 The group is currently focusing on two different sub-group activities:
 <ul>